 With Ubud being one of Bali’s most popular destinations you won’t have to look far to find the right accommodation for you.
 Homestays, luxury resorts or hostels, Ubud truly has something for everyone.
 We prefer to stay a bit out of the centre of Ubud, away from the hustle and bustle, and surrounded by peace and quiet.
 We personally loved staying at Kapu Kapu Ubud, a guesthouse located a short 10 min ride out of the centre of Ubud.
 Quiet nights, beautiful views from our room and the guesthouse is owned by some of the loveliest people we have met in Bali, what else do you need right!
 We absolutely loved our stay here, and consider it a great option for budget travellers who are planning on renting their own motorbike to get around Ubud.
 If you prefer to walk around, and perhaps stay a bit more central, than check out the map below to find the perfect place for you!

 And there you have it, everything you need to know about visiting the Pengempu Waterfall in Bali!
-Planning on traveling to Bali?
-Then be sure to check out some of our other guides filled with tips, tricks, and travel inspiration so you can create your perfect Bali itinerary:
+Planning on traveling to Ubud?
+Then be sure to check out some of our other guides of sights and things to do in Ubud:

 Save it to Pinterest!